 EXPERIENCE THE FUTURE OF HOME AT YOUR FINGERTIPS AND UNLOCK SMART LIVING WITH LG THINQ

-(MENAFN- Edelman) Dubai, May 14, 2025 – By harnessing the power of the Internet of Things (IoT), LG Electronics (LG) is transforming modern living with its innovative ThinQ technology, a comprehensive suite of smart solutions designed to seamlessly integrate and manage your home environment.
+Dubai, May, 2025 – By harnessing the power of the Internet of Things (IoT), LG Electronics (LG) is transforming modern living with its innovative ThinQ technology, a comprehensive suite of smart solutions designed to seamlessly integrate and manage your home environment.
 Connecting LG appliances and other smart home devices, owners are empowered with unprecedented control and convenience, all accessible through the intuitive LG ThinQ app.

 Refrigeration Reimagined: When it comes to food storage, ThinQ can remotely monitor the temperature of the LG InstaView Door-in-Door Knock Knock refrigerator, ensuring groceries stay fresh.
 By setting custom modes for optimal preservation, owners will receive alerts if, for instance, the door is left open, while also being able to remotely activate the Express Freeze function to quickly chill items.